ordina-jworks/ordina-jworks.github.io/_posts/2024-01-18-fido-passkey.md

 So, how is this technology employed in FIDO?
 During registration, your device generates a unique passkey, which contains a public key and a private key.
 The public key is stored on the service provider's server, while the private key remains securely on your device (smartphone, tablet, or a dedicated FIDO security key).

-To register as a new user, we must send our public key to the server for validation.
+To register as a new user, you must send our public key to the server for validation.
-The server will send us a challenge that we must sign using our private key.
+The server will return a challenge that you must sign using your private key.
-If the server can verify the signature using our public key, the registration is complete.
+If the server can verify the signature using your public key, the registration is complete.

-To authenticate a user, we send our username to the server, and the server will answer with a challenge encrypted with our public key.
+To authenticate a user, send your username to the server, and the server will answer with a challenge encrypted with your public key.
-On our device, we need to decrypt the challenge with our private key, solve the challenge, and return our response encrypted with our private key.
+On your device, we need to decrypt the challenge with your private key, solve the challenge, and return your response encrypted with your private key.
-After sending the encrypted response, the server is able to validate the response using our public key.
+After sending the encrypted response, the server can validate the response using your public key.
 If the challenge is correct, the server approves the login.

-In this way we no longer store the user passwords, but only their public key which can be shared openly.
+In this way we no longer store the user's passwords, but only their public key which can be shared openly.

 For a deeper understanding and visual examples, check out the video below.